Browse this list of poetic terms, including literary devices, poetic forms and techniques, and schools and movements.

 Pun: a play on words or the humorous use of a single sound or word with two or more implied meanings.

-Quatrain: a four-line stanza or grouping of four lines of verse.
+Quatrain: a four-line stanza, or unit of four lines of verse, rhymed or unrhymed.

 Renga: a form consisting of alternating tercets and couplets written by multiple collaborating poets.